 Some foreign universities with pre-professional programs may offer career-oriented courses outside of what is considered a U.S. liberal arts curriculum.
 Pomona does not award credit for these courses.
-Examples include, but are not limited to, courses in business, management, culinary skills, and hotel & restaurant management.
+Examples include, but are not limited to, courses in business, management, marketing, agriculture, culinary skills, and hotel & restaurant management.

 Normally, students may not enroll in university courses taught in English on foreign language programs.